-Values: ThinkPad LCD, USB Type-C, HDMI, Display on dock
+Values: ThinkPad LCD, External Display

-Description: Select the display device that you want to activate at boot time.
+Descriptions: Select the display device that you want to activate at boot time.
 This selection is effective for boot time, password prompt, and ThinkPad Setup.
-USB Type-C corresponds to the USB Type-C connector on your computer.
-HDMI corresponds to the HDMI connector on your computer.
-Display on dock corresponds to the video connectors (such as the DisplayPort, DVI, or VGA connectors) on a docking station.
-Boot screen is cloned to all displays on dock.
+You can attach an external display to the USB-C connector or HDMI connector on your computer.
+If multiple displays are attached, the first recognized one will be activated at boot time.